pau1ie/Booklet/documents/user/installation.rst

 * `fonttools <https://github.com/fonttools/fonttools>`_
 * `tkmacosc <https://pypi.org/project/tkmacosx/>`_: OSX specific dependency

-Install above dependencies with next command.
+Install the above dependencies with the following command.

 .. code-block::

-    pip install PyPDF2 reportlab Pillow simpleaudio fonttools
+    pip install -r requirements.txt

-For :code:`simpleaudio` in Ubuntu, it requires compilers, build tools, and prerequisite library, :code:`libasound2-dev`, to install.
+:code:`simpleaudio` in Ubuntu, requires compilers, build tools, and a prerequisite library, :code:`libasound2-dev`, to be installed.
-If you are using Ubuntu, you can install :code:`build-essential` from Ubuntu repository and install :code:`libasound2-dev` with next command.
+If you are using Ubuntu, you can install :code:`build-essential` from the Ubuntu repository and install :code:`libasound2-dev` with the following command.

 .. code-block::

     sudo apt install build-essential libasound2-dev

-In Mac, they are automatically installed.
+In Mac, these prerequisites are automatically installed.

 Execution with python